Lumavate-Team/documentation/docs/2-development.rst

       .. figure:: ../images/directfield.PNG
          :align: center
          :width: 500px
-         :alt: Image of the Direct Includes section from the component-set Add Version page
+         :alt: Image of the Direct Includes edit section from the component-set Add Version page.

-         The component-set Add Version page allows users to add direct includes using the Direct Include section.
+         The component-set Add Version page allows users to add direct includes using the Direct Include edit section.

       a.
-Click the + button by the Direct Includes header in the third section of the Add Version form.
+Click the + add_circle_outline button by the Direct Includes header.
 This will create a new direct include variable field.

       b.
 Fill out the Direct Include field with the necessary information.